Difference between t8 and t12 bulbs: A Detailed Comparison

 Cost Comparison

-• T12 Bulbs: T12 bulbs are usually cheaper upfront, but they consume more energy and have a shorter lifespan.
-Over time, this can lead to higher costs for electricity and replacement bulbs.
+• T12 Bulbs: Less expensive initially, T12 bulbs consume more energy and have shorter lifespans, leading to higher long-term expenses.

 Difference Between T8 and T12 Bulbs: